l2silver/two-way-rest/README.md

 ```

 __instance__
-type: immutable object with tree and _globeTWR property
+type: immutable object with tree property
 purpose: the frontend representation of a backend object
 example_1:
 ```
 <TWRShow tree='users/1'> ==> sends its children an